Owls in Massachusetts

 The barred owl has several unique features that set it apart from other owl species:

-• Barred pattern: The distinctive horizontal barring on its chest gives the barred owl its name and helps camouflage it in its woodland habitat.
+• Barred pattern: The barred owl’s name comes from the distinctive horizontal barring on its chest, which helps camouflage it in its woodland habitat.

 • Rounded head: Unlike some owls with pointed ear tufts, the barred owl has a rounded head that adds to its friendly and approachable appearance.

-• Dark eyes: Its large, dark brown eyes not only contribute to its striking appearance but also enhance its night vision.
+• Dark eyes: Its large, dark brown eyes contribute to its striking appearance and enhance its night vision.

 Vocalizations